 ‘Reimagining Justice with Children and Young People: Building Rights Respecting Services Together’ is a service design approach based on the best available evidence about how to respect and uphold children’s rights, and deliver on The Promise to Scotland’s care experienced community.

-Those who use the services (including children and young people) will be placed at the heart of the ‘Reimagining Justice’ design process, working alongside practitioners and managers.
+‘Reimagining Justice’ will place those who use the services (including children and young people) at the heart of the design process, working alongside practitioners and managers.
 It is available to all organisations and local authorities.

-‘Reimagining Justice’ also builds on recommendations made by CYCJ’s 2019 independent evaluation, which emphasised the benefits of CYCJ expanding its support to help local authorities reflect on service provision, and to design and deliver change.
+The approach was also developed in response to recommendations made by CYCJ’s 2019 independent evaluation, which emphasised the benefits of CYCJ expanding its support to help services and local authorities reflect on service provision, and to design and deliver change.

-Using a model grounded in the 7 principles of the Scottish Approach to Service Design (SAtSD), CYCJ will work closely with organisations and local authorities, and those who use the services, throughout the three-phase process.
-This will include questionnaires and workshops which can be facilitated virtually and/or in person.
+Using a model that is grounded in the 7 principles of the Scottish Approach to Service Design (SAtSD), CYCJ will work closely with organisations and local authorities, and those who use the services, throughout the three-phase process.
+This will include questionnaires and workshops which can be facilitated by CYCJ virtually and/or in person.

 Phase 1 (Discovery and Define) is available for free and will help you to include the views of children, young people and their families from the beginning, alongside the workforce, to understand where developments and improvements could be most impactful and achievable.

 Should the organisation wish to progress, Phase 2 (Develop and Deliver); and Phase 3 (Evaluation) are available at a cost; however, these are also optional.
 ‘Reimagining Justice’ is a flexible approach, with participants encouraged to access it in a way that works best for their needs.